 Example: Karl is paying 10% interest on his car loan and has a balance of $7500.
 His current car payment is $369 per month, and he has 24 months left on the loan.
 If Karl crams down his car loan to one point above prime, he will pay 4.25% interest on his loan, saving him 5.75 percentage points on his interest rate.
 In a 60-month Chapter 13 plan, Karl's payment drops to $139.

-This interest cut can add up to substantial savings, particularly when the original interest rate is exorbitantly high.
-Some of my Philadlephia area bankruptcy clients have seen interest rates go from high double digits into low single digits.
+This interest cut can result in substantial savings, particularly when the original interest rate is exorbitantly high.
+Some of my Philadelphia area bankruptcy clients have seen interest rates go from high double digits into low single digits after a cramdown.

-Quick Note: A debtor filing under Chapter 13 can cram down the balance and interest rate on any secured loan, except for mortgage loans on the debtor’s primary residence.
-Thus, the same principals apply to loans for cars, trucks, boats, refrigerators, computers, and any other secured property.
-Also, the Bankruptcy Code allows debtors to cram down and strip the lien on a second mortgage that is not secured by equity in the home.
-Mortgages on rental property are also subject to cramdown.
+Quick Note: A debtor filing under Chapter 13 can cram down the balance and interest rate on any secured loan, except for mortgage loans on the debtor's primary residence.
+Thus, the same principles apply to loans for cars, trucks, boats, refrigerators, computers, and other secured property.
+Similarly, second mortgage liens ((or later liens) on a primary residence can be "stripped" or removed in Chapter 13, if there is no equity securing the loan.)

-To be eligible to cram down the balance on an auto loan, you must have purchased the vehicle at least 910 days (a little over 30 months or 2.5 years) from the date that you filed your Chapter 13 bankruptcy.
-The 910-day rule also applies to cramming down interest rates.
+To be eligible to cram down the balance or interest rate on an auto loan, you must have purchased the vehicle at least 910 days (a little over 30 months or 2.5 years) from the date that you filed your Chapter 13 bankruptcy.

 Quick Note: Auto lenders will sometimes accept a reduction in the interest rate on a vehicle that was purchased closer than 910 days to the filing date, even when they are under no obligation to do so.